Current Business Students Transferring Credit

-Procedures for current Business majors at UConn looking to take a course over the winter or summer at a different institution closer to home.
+Procedures for current Business majors at UConn looking to take a course (not identified as a residence requirement) over the winter or summer at a different institution closer to home.
 Students are encouraged to discuss any plans with their Advisor as certain courses are important to take here at UConn, depending on major and broader academic plan.

 - Be sure to review all information on the Transfer Admissions website for current UConn students and make note of important items such as: